rails/rails/guides/source/testing.md

 When a test fails you are presented with the corresponding backtrace.
 By default Rails filters that backtrace and will only print lines relevant to your application.
-This eliminates the framwork noise and helps to focus on your code.
+This eliminates the framework noise and helps to focus on your code.
 However there are situations when you want to see the full backtrace. simply set the `BACKTRACE` environment variable to enable this
 behavior: